top of page

 Another area of focus in Leadership Class is the brain.
 Students learn about how the brain works and the parts of the brain that control emotions, decision making, and self-control.
 Relatedly, students also explore digital citizenship and think about how to make good choices online and navigate the internet in a responsible and positive way.

 The final component of Leadership Class is the Third Grade Debate, which is a capstone of the third grade year.
 The debate asks students to practice advocating for a position that is not necessarily their own.
 This ability to think outside of their own perspective is a new skill for students at this age and the debate is an opportunity to consider other points of view and expand their frame of reference.
+Experiences like this reflect how our Montessori elementary program intentionally develops critical thinking, empathy, and perspective-taking as core academic skills.

 In third grade, students begin to do service outside of their classroom.
 Students choose a person or a function within the school that they would like to learn more about and spend time each week doing tasks or projects that contribute to the overall wellbeing of the school community.
 This gives third graders a chance to form meaningful relationships with adults outside of their regular teachers while also making a valuable contribution to their bigger community.
 Service work also helps children establish their own developing identity - giving them a chance to explore interests they may not have yet encountered.

-Special Trips
+Experiential Learning Through Special Trips

 At the end of the year, students travel to The Yard on Governors Island.
 This is another opportunity for students to connect physical exploration with navigating mental challenge, collaboration, and teamwork - all without the direct guidance of adults.